A vastly experienced solicitor Shaun has practised family law for more than 25 years and heads the Family team at Brodies.

 A leading proponent of Collaborative Practice, Shaun regularly deals with Collaborative family law cases.
 He sits on the National Committee of Consensus Collaboration Scotland and has been involved in the setting up of a European Collaborative Practice group.
 Shaun is also a qualified Family Law Arbitrator and has presented on various family law topics nationally and internationally.

 Donna has a warm and approachable personality.
 She is regularly described by clients as being “patient”.
 She practices in all areas of family law but has a particular interest in cases involving children.

-Donna trained as a collaborative family lawyer in 2006.
+Donna is a qualified collaborative family lawyer and is also accredited as a family law mediator.
 She often helps clients reach solutions using this model of dispute resolution.
 That being said, if needs be, she is an efficient litigator.
 Donna is accredited by the Law Society of Scotland as a specialist in Family Law.

 Outside work, Donna enjoys spending time with her little boy, husband and friends.

 Lydia is a bright, confident and committed family lawyer in Aberdeen.
 Her clients appreciate her pragmatic approach, her knowledge and understanding of the law, and her desire to secure positive outcomes for them, whether in financial or child related matters.

 Born in the Western Isles, Lydia was brought up on the East coast of Scotland.
 She studied law and French law at Aberdeen University and Lyon University but after graduating was resistant to an office job and joined what was then Grampian Police.

 She worked with Grampian Police for over five years after graduating from the University of Aberdeen with Honours.
 Lydia describes her time in Peterhead as a Police Officer as eye-opening and challenging and maintains that it prepared her well for her current post.